pipeline-tools/gusty/README.md

 gusty features some additional helpful features at the DAG-level to help you design your DAGs with ease:

-  - **root_tasks** - A list of task ids which should represent the roots of a DAG.
-For example, an HTTP sensor might have to succeed before any downstream tasks in the DAGs run.
+  - **`root_tasks`** - A list of task ids which should represent the roots of a DAG.
+For example, an HTTP sensor might have to succeed before any downstream tasks in the DAG run.
-  - **leaf_tasks** - A list of task ids which should represent the leaves of a DAG.
+  - **`leaf_tasks`** - A list of task ids which should represent the leaves of a DAG.
 For example, at the end of the DAG run, you might save a report to S3.
-  - **external_dependencies** - You can also set external dependencies at the DAG level!
+  - **`external_dependencies`** - You can also set external dependencies at the DAG level!
 Making your DAG wait on other DAGs works just like in the external dependencies examples above.
-  - **ignore_subfolders** - If you don't want subfolders to generate Task Groups, set this to `True`.
+  - **`ignore_subfolders`** - If you don't want subfolders to generate Task Groups, set this to `True`.
-  - **latest_only** - On by default, installs a LatestOnlyOperator at the absolute root of the DAG, skipping all tasks in the DAG if the DAG run is not the current run.
+  - **`latest_only`** - On by default, installs a `LatestOnlyOperator` at the absolute root of the DAG, skipping all tasks in the DAG if the DAG run is not the current run.
 You can read more about the LatestOnlyOperator in [Airflow's documentation](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#latest-run-only).

-  Any of arguments can be placed in `create_dag` or `METADATA.yml`!
+  Any of these arguments can be placed in `create_dag` or `METADATA.yml`!

 ### Local Operator Support

 gusty also works with your local operators, so long as they are located inside of an `operators` folder located inside of your `AIRFLOW_HOME`.

-In order for gusty to support your operators as expected, your operator name must be CamelCase and the file in which it lives must be snake_case.
+In order for gusty to support your operators as expected, your operator name must be CamelCase and the file in which the operator lives must be snake_case.

 For example, if we wanted use a `HelloOperator`, this operator would need to be stored in a file called `hello_operator.py` in inside of the `operators` folder located inside of your `AIRFLOW_HOME`.